 Why are dogs not allowed in some public places?

-1. Causing panic to people around
+1. Causing panic among those around you.

-2. Risk of losing control, causing danger
+2. Risk of losing control and causing danger.

 3. Public hygiene issues